Marlborough Region, New Zealand

 You can also reach Marlborough by boat or plane.
-From the North Island, a three-hour ferry runs from Wellington into the Sounds, landing at Picton just a thirty-minute drive from the vineyards or close to accommodations on the Sounds.
-There is also a domestic airport in Blenheim with regular flights to Auckland, Christchurch, Wellington, and Napier.
+From the North Island, a three-hour ferry runs from Wellington into the Sounds, landing at Picton just a thirty-minute drive from the vineyards or near accommodations on the Sounds.
+Blenheim also has a domestic airport with regular flights to Auckland, Christchurch, Wellington, and Napier.

 What to Do in the Marlborough Region of New Zealand:

 For wine, you can do full-day tours as well as half-day tours.
-We highly recommend hiring an expert local guide and driver, to avoid drinking and driving, and also to learn about the wines as you taste them and get access to areas that are closed to the general public.
-The area is especially well known for its Sauvignon Blancs, which are among the most celebrated in the world.
-However, there are a number of other excellent varietals such as Cabernet Sauvignon, Pinot Noir, and Chardonnay.
+We highly recommend hiring an expert local guide and driver to avoid drinking and driving, learn about the wines as you taste them, and access areas that are closed to the general public.
+The area is especially well known for its Sauvignon Blancs, among the most celebrated worldwide.
+However, there are several other excellent varietals, such as Cabernet Sauvignon, Pinot Noir, and Chardonnay.
 For more info on wine touring in Marlborough, please check out our blog post about the wine regions of New Zealand.

-In the Sounds, you can also enjoy land-based activities such as hiking and mountain biking, or just swinging in a hammock.
-As mentioned above, this area is great for hiking no matter your fitness level.
+In the Sounds, you can also enjoy land-based activities such as hiking and mountain biking or just swinging in a hammock.
+As mentioned above, this area is great for hiking, no matter your fitness level.
 You can hike for two hours or five solid days — the choice is yours, with water taxis able to pick you up and drop you off anywhere along the trail.
 The trail follows the ridgeline above the Sounds and extends from the tip of the Queen Charlotte Sound to Picton.
-Along the way, there are several accommodations ranging from small resorts to charming B&Bs to luxury lodges.
+Along the way, several accommodations range from small resorts to charming B&Bs to luxury lodges.
 Some guests hike into each lodge, while others prefer to take a water taxi in and out to just one lodge, avoiding hiking altogether.

 One of our favorite and most popular touring options in Marlborough involves half a day of wine tasting and half a day cruising on the Sounds to taste the local delicacy — green shell mussels.
 That way, you get the best of both worlds.